hamishgibbs/bilingual/README.md

 I use Python and R for development in the same projects.
 Many of my projects use Python and R side-by-side.

 Previously, I used [RStudio](https://www.rstudio.com/) for R development and [Atom](https://atom.io/) for Python development.
-Switching between IDEs greatly increases the friction in a project, especially because I typically conduct heavy analysis and data processing in Python and use R for visualisation.
+Switching between IDEs greatly increases friction in a project, especially because I typically conduct heavy analysis and data processing in Python and use R for visualisation.

 Switching IDEs is cumbersome and time consuming.